 They’re also much more difficult to install, and optimal placement can also require you to perform some interior modifications to your vehicle which not everyone is willing to do.

 As a general rule, component speakers sound better but coaxial speakers are easier to use.

 The decision is still going to rest with the end user, however, as to which of these types is the best for their system.
 If you’re still planning, then sit down right before the next section and decide what you want your car audio system to do for you before we get into who each speaker type is best for.

-Related Article: What are the Best Car Speakers
+Related Article: Best Car Speakers